Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 Please use Fulcrum to record metadata for each image in the field.
 Metadata should include the **region, site ID, transect meter, and cardinal direction** of image.
 Record the image # that will help us to link the metadata to each thermal photo.
 More information can be found in the 'RIBBiTR: Core Protocols' document.

+Please download metadata with your thermal images and upload to the same folder below.

 ### Storing thermal images

 :file_folder: **Storage**: All thermal images/FLIR photos will be stored in the ['Thermal Images_FLIR photos'](https://drive.google.com/drive/folders/1_8dMZ86P7BmLn0GG9zTTS8RomSaohe_2?usp=sharing) google drive folder.
 To standardize